nnhs-se-projects/FLL-competition-scheduler/README.md

 ## What it does

-At the moment, our project generates two different valid schedules; one of the schedules is for each team's table runs and the other is for each team's judging sessions.
-Right now these schedules are independent of each other since the merging of the two has not been completed, but that is the next task to be completed.
+At the moment, our project generates a valid schedule randomly.
+The genetic algorithm attempts to produce a better schedule than the randomly generated ones, but doesn't improve it much.
+More investigation is needed to determine if this can be improved with tuning.

 ## How it works